All you need to know about date/time in R and SAS

 datetime

-format! - When you want to represent datetime and its time zone, first, convert the datetime to UTC.
-Then store the date part and time part separately, e.g.,
+format directly. - When you want to represent datetime and its time zone, first convert the datetime to UTC.
+Then store the date and time separately, e.g.,

 date_utc